norcams/docs-enduser/docs/terraform-part5.rst

    :lines: 13-32

-Finally, in order to create DNS records for our instances we need to reference the name and IP of the instances:
+Finally, in order to create DNS records for our instances we need to reference the name and IP of the instances.
+Notice the usage of the data variable to reference the zone ID (highlighted):

 .. literalinclude:: downloads/tf-example5/dynamic.tf
    :caption: dynamic.tf
    :linenos:
    :lines: 39-
+   :emphasize-lines: 41,50

 In this example, we create both **A** (IPv4) and **AAAA** (IPv6) records for our instances, since we specified the "dualStack"